Rutherford model: Contribution to modern science

 Rutherford's new atom model caused no reaction at first.
 Rutherford explicitly ignores the electrons, only mentioning Hantaro Nagaoka's Saturnian model.
 By ignoring the electrons Rutherford also ignores any potential implications for atomic spectroscopy for chemistry.
 Rutherford himself did not press the case for his atomic model in the following years: his own 1913 book on "Radioactive substances and their radiations" only mentions the atom twice; other books by other authors around this time focus on Thomson's model.

 The impact of Rutherford's nuclear model came after Niels Bohr arrived as a post-doctoral student in Manchester at Rutherford's invitation.
 Bohr dropped his work on the Thomson model in favor of Rutherford's nuclear model, developing the Rutherford–Bohr model over the next several years.
 Eventually Bohr incorporated early ideas of quantum mechanics into the model of the atom, allowing prediction of electronic spectra and concepts of chemistry.

 After Rutherford's discovery, subsequent research refined the understanding of the atomic core.
-Scientists eventually discovered that atoms have a positively charged nucleus (with an atomic number of charges) in the center, with a radius of about 1.2 × 10^{−15} meters × [atomic mass number]^{1/3}.
+Scientists eventually discovered that atoms have a positively charged nucleus varying in size from 2 femtometres for hydrogen to 7 femtometres for uranium.
 Electrons were found to be even smaller.